 - Task 9.1: Measure regional progress using metrics and share results. - Task 9.2: Monitor and learn from pilot projects.

 What can you do?

-The draft Joint Platform is now ready for you!
-Examine the opportunities it can provide to help us decide what to do next.
+The Joint Platform is now ready to share!
+Examine the opportunities it may provide for help, support and guidance on what to do next.
 We're all in this together.

 For local leaders